splynx/powerlynx-doc/finance/payat.md

 By default, you can accept payments in Powerlynx using the [Payat payment system](https://www.payat.co.za/).
 Payat is supported only in South Africa.

+They offer a wide variety of payment methods, including credit card payments, 1Voucher and more.

-To set up the Payat integration in Powerlynx, ensure that under `Config/System/Localization`, you've selected South Africa
+To set up the Payat integration in Powerlynx, ensure that under `Config/System/Localization`, South Africa is selected.

 ## Configuration